-We have a number of methods to help us identify if a child needs extra help which includes:
+A number of approaches are in place to help us identify if a child needs extra help which includes:

-- Information from you the parent, the first educator of your child. - Information from your child's pre-school setting or previous school. - Information from other services who may have worked with your child, for example a speech and language therapist or an occupational health therapist. - Observations and data from your child's class teacher that may highlight a lack of progress over time. - Behavioural needs that may be expressed during unstructured times of the school day or at home.
+- Information from you, their parent, the first educator of your child. - Information from your child's pre-school setting or previous school. - Information from other services who may have worked with your child, for example a speech and language therapist or an occupational health therapist. - Observations and data from your child's class teacher that may highlight a lack of progress over time. - Behavioural needs that may be observed during structured and/or unstructured times of the school day or at home.

 The information we gather will be used to ensure that we meet any additional needs your child may have.
 We will monitor children's progress and development over time to assess the impact of any interventions or strategies that have been put in place.
-If we have concerns that we feel we are unable to address at school, we may ask other professionals to give their advice and support in consultation with you, the parents/carers.
+If we have concerns that we feel we are unable to address at school, we may ask allied health professionals to give their advice and support in consultation with you, the parents/carers.